Indian arts and crafts

-People: The Bannock Indians are a Native American tribe of the Great Basin region, particularly what is
+People: The Bannock Indians are a Native American tribe of the Great Basin region, particularly what is now Idaho, though they

-now Oregon and Idaho.
-They are closely related to the Northern Paiute
+The Bannocks are closely related to the Northern Paiute

 tribe, and speak a dialect of the Northern Paiute language.
 Today, most Bannock people live on the